Bowling Party Hero Banner

 But be warned, the Edinburgh Dungeon is not for the faint of heart.
 You'll need to have a strong stomach and a love of the macabre to truly appreciate the experience.
 From the creepy crawlies in the torture chamber to the eerie mist in the plague doctor's lair, every corner of this dungeon is designed to make your hair stand on end.

-If you're ready to face your fears, and perhaps even laugh in the face of danger, then the Edinburgh Dungeon is the perfect summer activity.
+If you're ready to face your fears, and perhaps even laugh in the face of danger, then the Edinburgh Dungeon is the perfect activity.
 Just remember to bring a friend (or two) along for the ride, because, in a place like this, you'll need all the moral support you can get.

 3. The Scotch Whiskey Experience